shuntagami/meetingbot/README.md

 6.  **Access Recordings:** Use the API endpoints to retrieve meeting recordings and metadata.

+See each subdirectory for an additional README with more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->